sergiitk/pagerbeauty/docs/aws.md

 5. On Parameters Page:
    - Fill in Stack Name, f.e.
 "PagerBeauty"
    - Select your Key Name for SSH access
+   - Enter IP adderess range to allow SSH connections from.
+To allow connections from all IPs, enter `0.0.0.0/0`
    - Fill in "Pager Beauty: Settings" as guided
    - Fill in "Pager Beauty: Enable HTTP Authentication (Optional)" if necessary
    - Click Next